Film Submission for 2026

-Films for CROSSING EUROPE Film Festival Linz 2024 can be submitted using the submission forms on the pages linked below.
+Films for Crossing Europe Film Festival Linz 2026 can be submitted using the submission forms on this page.
 More information, rules & regulations can also be found there.

 Please address questions related to the film submission to